benc-uk/smilr/README.md

 ### API endpoint configuration
 ***IMPORTANT!*** The API endpoint for the backend data service must be set at build time.

 This due to the nature of Angular apps (they run entirely on the client in the browser) and the Angular CLI used to package, bundle and build the app, makes it almost impossible to override this value at runtime.
-There are complex workarounds which cause additional problems and configuration pain
+There are complex workarounds, which mainly end up causing additional problems and configuration pain

 The endpoint is held in the Angular CLI `environment` files in the [src/environments](src/environments) directory, in [`environment.prod.ts`](src/environments/environment.prod.ts), setting name is `api_endpoint`.
 Note the API endpoint for development mode is always ignored, due to the dev mode mock API intercepting all calls